-When we start talking about the biggest beaches in the world it’s best to first set some parameters.
+When we start talking about the biggest and longest beaches in the world it’s best to first set some parameters.

 The Praia do Cassino Beach is the longest beach in the world and stretches for 157 miles down the coast of Brazil.
 The beach starts at the town of Rio Grande in Brazil and works its way uninterrupted for 157 miles all the way past the border with Uruguay.

 It’s a white sand beach that is extremely popular with locals and surfers with both busy and, of course, quiet spots along the way.
+No wonder it is one of the most popular tourist attractions around.
 The seas are blue and there is even a section where you’ll find a lake, Lagoa Mangueira, on one side with the sea on the other.

-There are lovely towns all along the beach to visit along with wildlife to see, sand dunes to explore and even a shipwreck to snorkel on.
+There are lovely towns all along the Praia do Cassino Beach to visit along with wildlife to see, sand dunes to explore and even a shipwreck to snorkel on.
 Winters can get chilly and hit around 50 Fahrenheit so you’re best of visiting around the summertime.